ionutbortis/gnome-bedtime-mode/README.md

 - Set an automatic schedule for turning on/off the Bedtime Mode
 - Add an On Demand button to Top Bar or System Menu to manually toggle the mode
 - Control the On Demand button visibility, appearance and position in Top Bar
-- Choose another color preset and apply factor, if you fancy a different color scheme
+- Choose another color preset and apply factor, if you prefer a different color scheme

-Just give it a try! :sunglasses:
+Multi language support is also available.
+Please check the [Translators hall of fame](#translators) section for the supported languages list and [Guide for translators](#guide-for-translators) section if you want to contribute with a translation for your native language.

+Peace! :sun_with_face:

 ![](./extras/images/screenshot.png)